-A tree inspection (also called a tree risk assessment) is an evaluation of a tree with a specific goal: to identify any dangers or problems that put you or your property at risk.
-We look for all the signs and symptoms shown in our article, “How to Spot a Dangerous Tree."
-We use our ears, knowledge, and “sixth sense” based on years of experience to identify areas of concern, including those that our customers may have missed.
+A tree inspection (also called a tree risk assessment) is an evaluation of a tree with a specific goal: to identify any dangers or problems that may make them unsafe to you or your property.
+We look for all the signs and symptoms shown in our article, “Reading a Tree for Risks and Hazards."
+We use our ears, knowledge and “sixth sense” based on years of experience to identify areas of concern, including those that our customers may have missed.

 When hazards are present, TreeInspection.com will make recommendations about how to correct for them.
 If a tree near your home is sick and cannot be saved, we will probably recommend that you take it down.
 If the tree’s problems can be solved by you, a tree service, or by the tree itself, we will suggest remedies other than removal, such as mulching or pruning.

 Remember!
 TreeInspection.com does not perform tree work.
-We will advise you as to what’s best for you and your trees, and we can refer you to a reputable company if needed.
+We will advise you as to what’s best for you and your trees.
+We will also refer you to a reputable company if tree work is recommended.

 If you take your dog or cat to a doctor for a health problem, you want to be sure that the person examining your pet knows what they are doing.
 A diploma from a veterinary school provides that assurance.

 The same is true for a “tree doctor,” a Certified Arborist.
 This person is a professional who has been trained in the science and practice of tree care.
 To gain certification, he* has been active in the trade for at least three years and has passed a lengthy exam administered by the International Society of Arboriculture (ISA).
 Once certified, arborists must keep up their education by attending classes; if they don't, they have to re-take the certification exam every three years to maintain professional standing.
 The people who inspect your trees for TreeInspection.com are Certified Arborists.